Dorothy Edgington: Career

-Birkbeck College hosts a lecture series named after Edgington; in 2012, the lectures were given by John McDowell, in 2014 they were given by Rae Langton, and in 2016 the Edgington Lectures were given by Kit Fine.
+Birkbeck College hosts a lecture series named after Edgington.
+The lectures were given by John McDowell in 2012, given by Rae Langton in 2014, and the Edgington Lectures were given by Kit Fine in 2016.

-From 2004 to 2005 she was President of the Mind Association 2004–5 and she was President of the Aristotelian Society for 2007–8.
+From 2004 to 2005, she was President of the Mind Association.
+Later, she became President of the Aristotelian Society from 2007 to 2008.
 She is a Fellow of the British Academy.

+In 2023, she was elected a member of the Academia Europaea.